microsoft/WhatTheHack/008-DatabricksIntroML/README.md

 4. [Challenge 4 - Introduction to Machine Learning](Student/Challenge4-IntroductionSparkforMachineLearning.docx).
 In this challenge, you'll be introduced to using Spark to train &  evaluate a classification model.

-In the Advanced Databricks workshop, you will learn more about MMLSpark and how to build several types of Supervised and Unsupervised Machine Learning models for different business use cases (link needs to be added).
+In the Advanced Databricks workshop, you will learn more about MMLSpark and how to build several types of Supervised and Unsupervised Machine Learning models for different business use cases https://github.com/annedroid/Ready2019_AA_AI319